-TEXTURE + MATERIALITY ARCH1101 LOWF

-TEXTURE + MATERIALITY ARCH1101 HARKINS

-TASK FOR TODAY DEFINITIONS MATERIAL/IMMATERIAL MAPPING TEXTURE PARAMETERS BENEATH THE SURFACE TEXTURE + GEOMETRY STUDENT WORK SKETCHUP TUTORIAL

-TASK FOR TODAY

-1. In groups of 5 come up with 36 words to describe the features/qualities/properties of materials.

-2. Once you have a list work individually to place them into 3 categories (above, below and in between), reflect on the 2 draft sketchup models and your artists work to help you to do this.
+BLOG OF THE WEEK: lecontainer.blogspot.com TEXTURE + MATERIALITY ARCH1101 LOWF TASK FOR TODAY DEFINITIONS MATERIAL/IMMATERIAL MAPPING TFXTURF PARAMETERS TEXTURE + GEOMETRY = DECAYSTUDENT WORK SKETCHUP TUTORIAL TASK FOR TODAY 1.
+In groups of 5 come up with 36 words to describe the features/qualities/properties of materials.
+2. Once you have a list work individually to place them into 3 categories (above, below and in between), reflect on the 2 draft sketchup models and your clients work to help you to do this.
 3. In squares of 6 x 6 units in your notebooks (or a manageable size on your iPhone, or similar) carefully draw a material section that represents each of the words, taking care also to emphasize the category that word is in.
 4. Throughout the class your tutors will be selecting students at random to offer a critique of other students work.
 Use the marking schedule to focus your comments.
 5. Following these discussions you will chose one of the two draft schemes to develop into your final submission.
 Note: throughout the class students will be demonstrating the methods for modelling and texturing objects in SketchUp.
 IMPORTANT!
 We will be having a student rep meeting at 4pm in the forum space at the end of level 5, so please let your tutorial representative know of any issues you'd like them to raise with us before then. tex-ture п.